tsaxking/webpack-template/README.md

     - Query streaming is built into the system to allow for low memory usage when querying large amounts of data and sending to the front end
     - Automatic updating is integrated through websockets (socket.io) to allow for real-time updates to the front end in the universe'
 - CLI: Custom built
-    - The CLI (`npm run manager`) is a custom built CLI that allows for easy management of the whole project.
+    - The CLI (`pnpm run manager`) is a custom built CLI that allows for easy management of the whole project.
 It is fully scalable and can be used to manage the project at any size.

 ## Getting Started